 The decision by an employee on whether to call in sick or turn up at work ill is rarely based on simple information around health and the ability to perform specific tasks.
 There are many factors which influence workers to make such decisions.
 The drivers of presenteeism include:

 Presenteeism has mostly negative effects, including:

-Many of the absence policies designed to reduce absenteeism are in fact driving presenteeism by compelling employees to attend work, even though they are sick.
+A clamp-down on absenteeism may be inadvertently causing presenteeism.
+Many absence policies designed to reduce absenteeism are in fact driving presenteeism because of the way they compel employees to attend work, even though they are sick.

 Over 7,000 businesses trust Breathe to manage their 200,000 employees.